-One of my Asian salmon recipes, marinated for just 30 minutes, bursts with the flavor of garlic, ginger and black pepper.
+My favorite Asian salmon recipe, marinated for just 30 minutes, bursts with the flavor of garlic, ginger and black pepper.
 Baked in the oven for about 12 minutes, makes this a fast and easy weeknight dinner.

-One of my Asian salmon recipes, this is a great simple dinner.
+This Asian salmon recipe is a great simple dinner.

 In about 30 minutes you can have dinner on the table-depending on how long you want to marinate this fish-and everyone will think you’ve worked you tail off.